BRILLIANT BIRDS OF THE ANDES

 Start the morning with final Pacific-slope birding before descending to the mangroves and mudflats of Puerto Jelí for coastal species.

-Celebrate the diversity of the journey over a final dinner in Santa Rosa.
+Celebrate the diversity of the journey over a final checklist session and farewell dinner at San Jose de Puembo before international departures.

 Day 12